gsoules/MkDocs/digital-archive/docs/user/viewing-items.md

 -   Item title
 -   Item identifier number
--   **_View Image_** button you can click to view the item on its own page
+-   **_View Image_** button - click to view the item on its own page
 -   **_Request Image_** link (only appears when the
     [request image feature](/plugins/avantcommon/#request-image-url-option) enabled)
--   Image file name as a link you can click to see the image in its own browser tab
+-   Image file name as a link - click to see the image in its own browser tab
--   Red close X to close the lightbox window
+-   Red X to close the lightbox window
 -   Indication of how many thumbnails appear on the page (lower right corner)

 ##### Quick PDF view